 In addition, Kid City offers a laser maze, inflatable bouncer, air hockey, and foosball tables, mini cars and exersaucers.
 Parents are able to watch their children play while relaxing in the lounge equipped with a flat screen TV and leather couches.
 If parents want to participate, the play structure is large enough for adults to enjoy as well.

 Location: Two convenient locations at 801 Century Street & 550 Archibald

 Ride & Play is a year round drop-in program with a variety of activities for children from birth to age 5 with a caregiver.
-Indoor play includes an infant area, riding toys, a weekly craft, puzzles, giant building blocks, a playhouse, our beloved bouncy castle, and more!
-When it’s warm enough they also do outdoor play activities.
+Indoor play includes an infant area, riding toys, a weekly craft, puzzles, giant building blocks, a playhouse, a bouncy castle, and more!
+When it’s warm enough, they also do outdoor play activities.

 Location: Earl Grey Community Centre, 360 Cockburn St North,

 Offering a safe, fun, and clean environment, My Fun Land is the perfect indoor centre for younger children (ideal for ages 1-7 years).
 Kids love the carousel, floor piano, trampoline, and mini cars!